IanVaughan/GiddyUp/README.md

 - add field for port number (defaulted from forman, can override)

-- add option to open log file in term/tab
+- get options to open log file in term/tab working

-- maybe add link to open the log file in tab
+- add link to open the log file in tab

 - allow error box to closed by user by clicking on X

 - allow error box to timeout autoclose 5 sec

-- tighten up table vertical and horiz
+- icons (twitter bootstrap)

+- start/stop radios to be set selected/active correctly depending on running project

 ## Contrib notes